Landscape and community ecology of dung beetles

 As we cope with climate change, agricultural landscapes are likely to transform as growers adopt bioenergy crops.
 This will have strong impacts on biodiversity, but their direction and magnitude will depend on which crops are adopted, how they are managed, and where they are grown.
 There are a wide range of crop types which range from annuals like corn to perennial grass monocultures or diverse native plant communities.
-Using a long-term experimental array at Michigan State University's Kellogg Biological Station, in 2021 we conducted broad biodiversity censuses (including plants, arthropods, vertebrates, and microbes) to see who lives in each crop.
-Stay tuned for publications on this work soon.
+Using a long-term experimental array at Michigan State University's Kellogg Biological Station, in 2021 we conducted broad biodiversity censuses (including plants, arthropods, vertebrates, and microbes) to see who lives in each crop and what they do.

 Monarch butterfly conservation

 The eastern migratory monarch population has declined since the 1990s, and scientists are trying to understand causes of the decline and what can be done about it.
 We've found that when common milkweed stems regrow after being cut back by disturbances (mowing, burning, etc.) they can receive several times more monarch eggs, contain fewer arthropod predators, and can have enhanced survival of early-stage monarch caterpillars.